ThatOSDeveloper/MacBuilder-Source/README.md

 ### Troubleshooting
 For any issues, refer to the **[Issues](../../issues)** tab in this repository or feel free to open a new issue.

+## Workflow

+MacBuilder currently operates as follows:

+1. **Hardware Analysis:**
+   The **MHC** tool dumps a JSON file containing details about your hardware.

+2. **USB Selection:**
+   Once the hardware analysis is complete, you select a USB drive from the available options.

+3. **USB Formatting:**
+   The selected USB is formatted to prepare it for use.

+4. **macOS Compatibility Check:**
+   Based on the hardware analysis, MacBuilder provides a list of compatible macOS versions for your specific hardware.

+5. **OpenCore Installation:**
+   - The selected macOS version is used to extract the base OS and OpenCore files onto the USB.
+   - The program automatically organizes and cleans up the extracted files to ensure a streamlined setup.

+## Roadmap

+### Planned Features
+- **Easy-to-use and Modify UI**
+  A user-friendly interface that allows easy customization and changes of kexts, ACPI, Drivers, etc.

+- **Automatic Kexts, ACPI, Drivers Download**
+  Automatically download Kexts, ACPI, Drivers, etc based on the hardware.

+- **Built-in Installer**
+  Download Kexts, ACPI, Drivers, etc directly from MacBuilder.

+- **OCValidator Integration**
+  Integrate OpenCore Validator tool to validate EFI.

+- **Boot-Picker Customization**
+  Allow customization of the boot-picker screen, including themes, options, and additional features.

+- **Backup and Restore**
+  Enable the ability to back up and restore EFI.

+- **Multilingual Support**
+  Add support for multiple languages.

+- **Virtual USB Drive**
+  Implement a feature to use a portion of the system's storage as a virtual USB drive, simulating a physical USB stick.

+---

+## TODO

+### Features to be Developed or Improved
+- **Improve UI**
+  Improve the user interface to make it more responsive, and visually appealing.

+- **Improve Code**
+  Improve and optimize the codebase for better readability.

+- **Code Cleanups**
+  Address code quality issues, remove unnecessary code.

+- **Better Hardware Checks**
+  Improve the hardware compatibility checks.

+---

+The project is actively being developed, and community contributions are welcome to help improve its features and functionality.